-The Pelé Law prohibits the professional practice of sports by minors who are under 16 (article 44, III).
+The Pelé Law prohibits the professional practice of sports by minors who are under 16 (article 44, item III).
 However, individuals aged between 14 and 20 can be considered non-professional athletes in formation.
-For them, a formal contract is executed by means of which they shall be entitled to a financial allowance (article 29, paragraph 4 of the Pelé Law).
+For them, a formal contract is executed by means of which they shall be entitled to a financial allowance (article 29, paragraph 4).
 Such contract does not constitute an employment relationship.

 The restrictions to international transfer of young athletes provided for the RSTP are applicable in Brazil (article 46 of the CBF Regulation).
 Therefore, athletes under 18 cannot be transferred (article 19, item 1 of the RSTP).
-Exceptions are made if the parents of the athlete have moved to the country for reasons not related to practising football or if the athlete lives in a border region (article 19, item I, a and c of the RSTP).
+Exceptions are made if the parents of the athlete have moved to the country for reasons not related to practising football or if the athlete lives in a border region (article 19, item II, a and c).